Local political leaders react to Capitol attack - Mount Desert Islander

-ELLSWORTH — The violent events of Jan.
-6, when a mob of Trump supporters stormed the U.S. Capitol, scaling walls, breaking windows and looting, have been widely condemned by local political leaders.
+ELLSWORTH —The violent events of Jan.
+6, when a mob stormed the U.S. Capitol, scaling walls, breaking windows and looting, have been widely condemned by local political leaders.
+The attack happened as lawmakers met to certify the 2020 Electoral College results and followed a fiery speech by the President of the United States urging his supporters to walk down Pennsylvania Avenue to the Capitol building and “fight like hell.”

-“I was scared, I was shocked, it was just very upsetting,” said state Sen. Kimberley Rosen (R-Hancock County) of the attack on the Capitol building as lawmakers met to certify the 2020 Electoral College results.
+“I was scared, I was shocked, it was just very upsetting,” said state Sen. Kimberley Rosen (R-Hancock County) of the day’s events.

 “I was hoping that President Trump would leave peacefully, and I was not a supporter of overturning the election,” she said.